 The Fair Housing Law can be found here

 Pursuant to Executive Order 1-2019, the County has prepared the Language Access Plans listed below.
 The County endeavors to comply with all applicable civil rights laws and EO 1-2019, which seeks to increase language access to County programs and services.
-The County is committed to ensuring that language access services are implemented in a cost effective and efficient manner.
+The County is committed to ensuring that language access services are implemented in a cost-effective and efficient manner.

 Community Mental Health